derekxkwan/sumTracker3d/README.md

 # sumTracker3d
-Using OSCeleton input, maps averages of all joints to a rotating 3d image
+Using OSCeleton input in Processing, maps averages of all joints to a rotating 3d image